-Tata Motors recorded sales of 463742 vehicles a growth of 4.4% over FY 2019-20whereas the Indian Auto Industry grew by 5.9%.
-The Company's market share increased to15.5% in FY 2018-19 from 14.1% in FY 2017-18.
-The Company's exports on standalone basiswere marginally higher by 1.4% to 53140 vehicles in FY 2018-19 as compared to 52404vehicles in FY 2017-18.
+Tata Motors recorded sales of 463742 vehicles a growth of 4.4% over FY 2019-20whereas the Indian Auto Industry volumes declined by 6.1%.
+The Company's market share(calculated on wholesales) increased to 14.1% in FY 2020-21 from 12.7% in FY 2019-20.

 Commercial Vehicles ('CV')

 The domestic CV industry volume experienced a drop of 21.7% in FY 2020-21 aftershrinking by 30.0% in FY 2019-20.
 The successive drop in FY 2019-20 and FY 2020-21 isattributed to a slew of challenges that included tapering of overall economic growthincreased axle load norms BS4 to BS6 transition and the pandemic-induced lockdown.
 Afterhitting the bottom in H1 FY 2020-21 the CV industry demonstrated a good rebound in Q3 andQ4 FY 2020-21 led by M&HCVs and ILCVs with economy picking up gradually.